MicrosoftDocs/learn/learn-pr/azure-fundamentals/management-fundamentals/includes/3-analyze-decision-criteria.md

 ### When you're scripting, do you come from a Windows administration or Linux administration background?

-If you or your cloud administrators come from a Windows administration background, it's likely they'll prefer PowerShell.
-If you or your cloud administrators come from a Linux administration background, it's likely they'll prefer the Azure CLI.
+If you or your cloud administrators come from a Windows administration background, it's likely you'll prefer PowerShell.
+If you or your cloud administrators come from a Linux administration background, it's likely you'll prefer the Azure CLI.
 In practice, either tool can be used to perform most one-off administration tasks.